 Under 19 Riders

 In support of youth cycling development, we are pleased to offer subsidized registration for all riders age 18 & under for all distances.
-Pricing will be adjusted during registration and you'll be required to answer additional questions during registration.
+Pricing will be adjusted to $25 for all distances during registration and you'll be required to answer additional questions during registration.
+This excludes kids ride, which is free!

 Youth riders can choose the distance of their choice, but must abide by the following: